milliams/plotlib/README.rst

 ``plotlib`` is a generic data visualisation and plotting library for Rust.
 It is currently in the very early stages of development.

+It can currently produce:

+* histograms
+* scatter plots
+* line graphs from data or from function definitions
+* box plots

-It can currently produce scatter plot and histograms, rendering them as either SVG or plain text.
+rendering them as either SVG or plain text.

 The API is still very much in flux and is subject to change.